tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 Maybe that thing in my trailer hadn’t been Mutt at all.
 Maybe it had been Keeton.

 Mutt was just the beginning.
-And this was spiraling into something I couldn’t contain.
+And this was spiraling into a situation I couldn’t contain.
 At least, not alone.

 I pulled out of my small patch of land, kicking up a flurry of red dust.
 My air conditioner hummed, my fingers drummed against the steering wheel.